thibaut-neoledge/azure-docs.fr-fr/articles/vs-azure-tools-connected-services-storage.md

 <properties
-   pageTitle="Ajouter Azure Storage à l’aide des services connectés dans Visual Studio | Microsoft Azure" description="Ajouter le stockage Azure à votre application à l’aide de la boîte de dialogue Ajouter des services connectés de Visual Studio" services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Add Azure Storage by using Connected Services in Visual Studio | Microsoft Azure" description="Add Azure Storage to your app by using the Visual Studio Add Connected Services dialog box" services="visual-studio-online" documentationCenter="na" authors="TomArcher"